MahmoudDaasan/Attendance-System-Using-Artificial-Intelligence/README.md

 - `BOUNDING_BOX_COLOR` - Color of the bounding box around recognized faces.
 - `TEXT_COLOR` - Color of the text used to label recognized faces.

-## Contributing
-Contributions to this project are welcome!
-Please fork the repository, make your changes, and submit a pull request.

-Make sure to replace [repository-url] with the actual URL of your GitHub repository.